Pastez/VSChroma/README.md

 - option to set keyboard color when you're using Visual Studio Code
 - displays errors and warrnings count on number row of your keyboard
 - displaying "knight rider" animation when debugging :D
+- when at least one terminal is open *tilda* key will change color

 ## Requirements